Academic year 2022/23

 Overall

-• These patterns were repeated when looking at the overall HE progression rate with rates highest in London (61.2%) and lowest in the South West (41.3%)
+• Overall HE progression rates are highest in London (61.2%) and lowest in the North East (40.8%)

 • London was the only region with progression rates noticeably above the national average of 46.9%